University of Northern British Columbia Apply Today

 COMM 100-3 Introduction to Canadian Business

-The Certificate in Aboriginal Health Sciences offers a multidisciplinary program allowing individuals to pursue their interest in Aboriginal Health Science through a concentrated program of courses on Aboriginal Health and Health Science subjects.
+The Certificate in Aboriginal/Indigenous Health and Healing offers a multidisciplinary program allowing individuals to pursue their interest in Aboriginal/Indigenous Health and Healing through a concentrated program of courses on Aboriginal/Indigenous Health and Healing subjects.

-The Certificate requires completion of 10 courses (31 credit hours).
-Individuals working with Aboriginal communities in a health related field or desiring to purse a degree in the health sciences with a concentration on Aboriginal health will be especially interested in this program.
+The Certificate requires completion of 10 courses (30 credit hours).
+Individuals working with Aboriginal communities in a health-related field or desiring to pursue a degree in the health sciences with a concentration on Aboriginal health will be especially interested in this program.

-The Certificate in Aboriginal Health Sciences allows individuals to receive a credential after 31 credit hours of study.
-The Certificate especially complements a major in First Nations Studies, Anthropology, Environmental Studies, Community Health, and Psychology.
-Students desiring to complete a degree after the Certificate are strongly encouraged to speak with the relevant program academic advisor.
+The Certificate in Aboriginal/Indigenous Health and Healing allows individuals to receive a credential after 30 credit hours of study.
+The Certificate especially complements a major in First Nations Studies, Anthropology, Environmental and Sustainability Studies, Community Health, and Psychology.
+Students desiring to complete a degree after the Certificate are strongly encouraged to speak with the relevant program student advisor.

 Students must establish their course of study with approval from the Chair of First Nations Studies.